OS-EDA/Course/Chapter_00_Preparations/c00_preparations.md

 colortheme: "rose"
 fonttheme: "professionalfonts"
 date:
-section-titles: false
+section-titles: true
 toc: true
 ---

-# Preparations - Before the course (Optional)
+# Chapter 0 - Preparations

 ## Description
-Before the course starts, you can take some optional preparations regarding the EDA software tools that will be used during the course.
+Before the course starts, you can take some optional preparations regarding the open-source EDA software tools that will be used during the course.
 Either you can install them locally on your own computer or get access to a preconfigured server from IHP.

 Here comes a short description of the three options, followed by their detailed guides:

-### Option 1: OpenROAD Flow Scripts (ORFS) on your computer
+### Option A: OpenROAD Flow Scripts (ORFS) on your computer
 * A plain installation of OpenROAD, Yosys, Klayout and some flow scripts into your system.
 * This option puts everything directly under your control and only installs the minimum toolset neccessary for the course.
 * It requires the permissions to install software on your computer.
 * The guide makes use of Ubuntu Linux.

-### Option 2: IIC-OSIC-TOOLS in a docker container on your computer
+### Option B: IIC-OSIC-TOOLS in a docker container on your computer
 * This docker container is like a swiss knife for EDA tools.
 It can be configured in many ways and contains a lot of useful tools.
 * All the tools for the course are in it.
 * It requires the permissions to install software on your computer.
 * The guide makes use of Ubuntu Linux.

-### Option 3: IHP server with installed tools
+### Option C: IHP server with installed tools
 * Working on the IHP server is the more convenient approach and does not require to install anything on your computer.
 * The tools are ready to use installed on the IHP server.
 * A permanent connnection to the server is needed (reliable internet connection).
 * This option will work on various computers and operating systems (Linux/Win/Mac).

-## Option 1: OpenROAD Flow Scripts (ORFS) on your computer
+## Install Option A: OpenROAD Flow Scripts (ORFS) on your computer
 * This guide is a list of shell commands with some short explanations and weblinks.
 * This was tested on a freshly installed Ubuntu LTS 24.04.1.
 * The order of the commands is crucial and must not be skipped.